Dondi (graffiti artist): Legacy

-Dondi had no children but his family, including brother Michael White and his son Mike White have been moving his legacy forward.
+Dondi had no children, but his family, including brother Michael White and his son Mike White, has been moving his legacy forward.
 Dondi left behind hundreds of paintings and drawings, the ownership of which is still being disputed.
-Zephyr, IZ the Wiz, Doc and Keo painted tribute murals between 1998 and 2000.
+Zephyr, IZ the Wiz, Doc, and Keo painted tribute murals between 1998 and 2000.
 The glass-pipe artist Marbleslinger features a Dondi stencil on a series of pieces from 2008.

 Dondi was featured on a Converse shoe as part of the Product Red project (2007) as well as on a capsule clothing line by Kool Sugar Apparel that was to be available in 2016.
 Parts of the proceeds are going to an AIDS charity.

-In 2019 the Dondi White Foundation partnered with Virgil Abloh for his Off-White clothing line.
+In 2019, the Dondi White Foundation partnered with Virgil Abloh for his Off-White clothing line.

 In January 2018 on an Artnet auction, a 1984 Dondi painting, titled Solid Formation, estimated between $50,000 and $70,000 USDm sold for US$240,000.